Design and benchmarks for emulating Kondo dynamics on a quantum chip

 Here we include complementary numerical data displaying additional information on top of those highlighted in the main text. \figref{fig:ent-dist2} shows the von Neumann entanglement as a function of site position.
-We can easily see that the Kondo cloud in this case extends up to $n = 2$. {However, due to small system size, it is very hard to make any qualitative statements}. \figref{fig:comp-low} has comparison plots for Toulouse and the isotropic point for a low $\theta_K$ versus higher $\theta_K$ value to show that the graphs differ fundamentally at lower $\theta_K$, {explaining the lack of a decent curve fit at these values in Fig.~\ref{fig:prop-plots} b)}.
-It is seen that the small time period oscillation for lower $\theta_K$ is almost absent, and the plots are much smoother.
+We can easily see that the Kondo cloud in this case extends up to $n = 2$. {However, due to small system size, it is very hard to make any qualitative statements}.

 We also present the plots of oscillation range (which is taken by subtracting the minimum value from the maximum value in a time slice of 100 to 1000 Floquet steps) and {frequencies} with highest/second highest FFT peaks for the isotropic and Toulouse point in \figref{fig:thetak-1}. \figref{fig:theta-1} and \figref{fig:theta-2} highlights the variation of decay {times}, {frequencies}, oscillation range and magnetization asymptote with respect to $\theta$ keeping $\theta_K$ fixed at $\pi/6$. {Notice that from Eq.~\eqref{eq:AnalyticsDisc}, we see that even after small number of Floquet steps, we should observe no oscillations and thus there should not really be any effective oscillation range, which is a finite size effect in the numerics and the data for it seems to fluctuate in a random manner, cf. \figref{fig:thetak-1} and \figref{fig:theta-1}.
 In the upper panel of \figref{fig:theta-2}, we also highlight the analytical frequencies obtained (in black dashed curve), which follow a monotonically increasing trend, also observed in the numerical data.
 The trend observed in the lower panel of \figref{fig:theta-2} is also what the analytics (cf. Eq.~\eqref{eqn:nafull}) predicts}.